-- Installation of two new isolation gates and a dividing wall to isolate the north and south Biological Aerated Filter (BAF) cells so that maintenance can be performed without having to shut down the entire (ammonia/phosphorus) process - Improving chemical addition and mixing to the High-Rate Flocculated Settling (HRFS) in the BAF effluent channel - Replacement of four stainless steel HRFS influent gates with fiberglass-reinforced plastic (FRP) gates - Repair of the isolation plate in HRFS influent channel - Installation of a new effluent water system - Replacement of a 14" stainless steel process line: - Providing for better flow distribution through the treatment system - Other ancillary improvements to the phosphorus treatment system so as to optimize overall treatment and system reliability.
+- 1. Installation of two new isolation gates and a dividing wall to isolate the north and south BAF cells so that maintenance can be performed without having to shut down the entire (ammonia/phosphorus) process. - 2.
+Improving chemical addition and mixing to the High-Rate Flocculated Settling (HRFS) in the BAF effluent channel. - 3.
+Replacement of four stainless steel HRFS influent gates with fiberglass-reinforced plastic (FRP) gates. - 4.
+Repair of the isolation plate in HRFS influent channel. - 5.
+Installation of a new effluent water system. - 6.
+Replacement of a 14" stainless steel process line. - 7.
+Providing for better flow distribution through the treatment system. - 8.
+Replacement of 72 BAF influent gates. - 9.
+Other ancillary improvements to the phosphorus treatment system so as to optimize overall treatment and system reliability.

 This project shall also be instrumental in the Department complying with the recently issued Total Maximum Daily Load (TMDL) for phosphorus from the NYSDEC which limits the amount of phosphorus that can be discharged from the Metro WWTP.
-Final design to be complete November 2015.
-Construction to start January 2017.
+Final design to be complete October 2016.
+Construction to start circa May 2017.
 It is noted that engineering monies in the amount of \$2,840,000 have already been approved for this project.
-It is expected that legislative approval will be sought in 2016 for approximately \$11.4 million in bonding for the construction of this project.
+Legislative approval will be sought in September 2016 for bonding of construction monies for approximately \$21.3 million.